-Table 2-2.
-Comparison of Support Facility Plan Alternatives Issue or topic No Action Alternative Proposed Action Alternative (NPS Preferred Alternative) Electrical Power Continue to use a 20 KVA diesel generator and underground lines to bring power to some buildings on the south side of National Creek within the NHL.
+Table 2-3.
+Comparison of Support Facility Plan Alternatives Issue or topic No Action Alternative Proposed Action Alternative (NPS Preferred Alternative) Power Generation and Distribution Continue to use a 20 KVA diesel generator and underground lines to bring power to some buildings on the south side of National Creek within the NHL.
 Use propane for heat only, not for power.
 No need for propane heat in winter; expect full cold shut-down with limited exceptions.
 At Operation Support Complex, utilize a small generator sized to meet the need of 6 cabin units, well, and support building (though most is propane).
 Generator can be increased in size if need is greater.
 Consider emerging alternative energy sources like hydrogen fuel cells as they become feasible.
-To provide electricity within NHL, approve concept of hydroelectric power generation facility on Bonanza or National Creeks; present system would be used until this can be developed.
-During stream low-flow periods, a supplemental power source would continue to be needed.
-Utilize propane or fuel oil #1 as back-up power sources within NHL.
+A combination of hydroelectric power generation and propane power generation would accommodate power needs in West McCarthy and Kennecott.
+Construct 800-2000 lineal feet of water line for hydroelectric power generation between the water storage tank and a new Pelton wheel situated at the historic Power Plant building.
+Adapt interior of the Power Plant building to accommodate the Pelton wheel while keeping historic building elements intact.
+During stream low-flow periods, propane would serve as a supplemental power source at the Kennecott NHL.
+Retain and reuse existing satellite generator building west of the Company Store.
+Construct combination of buried and overhead electrical power distribution lines to replicate the historic power distribution system.
 At Operations Support Complex, preferred power source is propane with integrated photovoltaic electrical generation NPS would consider emerging technologies such as hydrogen fuel cells as they become available.
-Wastewater Collection, Treatment and Disposal Continue using NPS-maintained sewer system consisting of vault toilets and one septic system in the NHL.
-Another existing but unused septic system at the Dairy Barn may also be brought into use.
-For Operations Support Complex on west side, continue to use existing on-site sewage disposal consisting of a septic tank and leach field.
+Sanitary Sewer System ◆Continue using NPS-maintained sewer system consisting of vault toilets and one septic system in the NHL.
+Another existing but unused septic system at the Dairy Barn may also be brought into use. ◆For Operations Support Complex on west side, continue to use existing on-site sewage disposal consisting of a septic tank and leach field.
 Collection, treatment and disposal of sewage (wastewater) in both NHL and the west side Operations Support Complex would be achieved primarily by septic systems (septic tanks and leach fields).
-Expand the existing leach field at the Dairy Barn to accommodate additional wastewater flows.
-Provide septic tank and 750 sq. ft. leach field for Silk Stocking Row houses.
-Develop well or septic system for McCarthy Cabin in McCarthy.
+Buildings that would be equipped with sewer service are the Dairy Barn, Old School, Recreation Hall, New School, West Bunkhouse, Store, Machine Shop, Power Plant, and